 - has an account which is paid by a third party

-- requests bullion to be shipped to jurisdictions designated as ‘high-risk’ for money laundering or terrorist financing activities
+- requests bullion to be shipped to jurisdictions designated as ‘high risk’ for money laundering or terrorism financing activities

 - makes multiple transactions over a short timeframe involving foreign nationals

-- states the bullion is to be taken overseas after it is purchased
+- states the bullion is to be taken overseas after it’s purchased

 Other indicators:

-- individual bullion dealers are linked to known or suspected criminals and/or criminal groups
+- individual bullion dealers are linked to known or suspected criminals or criminal groups

 Terrorism financing